Welcome, Home!

 Stripes of Solidarity is part of the personal brand and platform I’ve been building as a rare disease advocate, storyteller, and equity champion.
 Rooted in my lived experience as a Black, queer, young adult rare disease survivor, this space was created to center intersectionality, build community, and offer accessible, inclusive guidance across the rare disease world.

-It’s not a nonprofit, and it’s not affiliated with any one group—it’s a growing, evolving space for connection, learning, and healing.
-Whether you’re brand new to rare disease or a seasoned advocate or clinician, my hope is that Stripes of Solidarity serves as a trusted and human-centered guide to what this world is, and what it can become.
+It is not a nonprofit, and it is not affiliated with any one group.
+It is a growing, evolving space for connection, learning, and healing.
+Whether you are brand new to rare disease or a seasoned advocate or clinician, my hope is that Stripes of Solidarity serves as a trusted and human-centered guide to what this world is, and what it can become.

 Founder, SOS